ISU-MolPhyl/EEOB563/computer_labs/lab3/lab3.md

 Unlike PAUP, which installs as a single program, PHYLIP is a collection of 35+ programs that are intended to be used sequentially.
 You start a program by typing its name at the unix prompt.

-Here is outline of the exercise (from a nice chapter in Current Protocols in Bioinformatics) with the name of the programs listed in ALLCAPs.
+Here is outline of the exercise (from a [nice chapter](./bi0603.pdf) in Current Protocols in Bioinformatics) with the names of the programs listed in ALLCAPs.

 ![IMG](./nbi060301.gif)